 In January of 2000, McVittie taped Walsh, then 20, changing clothes in his business without her knowledge.
 Lemelin said Walsh, now 23, testified in court that the incident traumatized her so much that she had to give up her modeling career.
 She is now a mortgage broker.

 Lemelin wouldn’t comment on when his client expects to collect the judgment, saying it’s a matter his client wants kept quiet.
 He did say McVittie and his companies are responsible for paying the judgment.

-McVittie wasn’t present at the court for the trail.
+McVittie wasn’t present at the court for the trial.
 His attorney couldn’t be reached for comment by press time.